The President's Man

 The President's Man is a 2000 American made-for-television action film starring Chuck Norris, Dylan Neal, Ralph Waite and Stuart Whitman in his last role before his death in March 2020.
-A sequel, The President's Man: A Line in the Sand was made in 2002, it is the first installment in the The President's Man film series.
+A sequel, The President's Man: A Line in the Sand was made in 2002, it is the first installment in The President's Man film series.
 It was first shown on CBS on April 2, 2000.

 Plot

 Joshua McCord (Norris) is thinking about retiring from his grueling job as The President's Man, a secret agent not affiliated with any intelligence agency who is assigned to carry out missions by the President of the United States (Waite), and answers to the President alone.
 Before he can retire, he must save the First Lady (Adams), who has been kidnapped by a mysterious band of terrorists.

 While McCord struggles with the end of his career, his daughter/aide (Tung), seeks out candidates to become his replacement.
-Through her search she finds Deke Slater (Neal) a former Army sergeant with a temper serving a 30 year sentence in federal prison.
+Through her search she finds Deke Slater (Neal) a former Army sergeant with a temper serving a 30-year sentence in federal prison.